kristianlm/chicken-nrepl/readme.md

 # NREPL

-An blocking networked REPL for Chicken Scheme.
+A blocking networked REPL for Chicken Scheme.
 Each new incoming connection runs in a new srfi-18 thread.

 ## Requirements